dfdao/game/eth/contracts/Tokens.md

 will fail to enforce this primary rule of Spaceships.
 To fix this, each Spaceship must have a unique id and be owned by the account that minted it.

+To differentiate between Spaceships and Artifacts, we have an additional data structure, `mapping(uint256 =>uint256[]) planetSpaceships;` in the contract storage that keeps track of which spaceships are on which planet.

 However, we can still use our `tokenId` chunk system because we don't need all 256 bits to uniquely identify a Spaceship.
 We limit Spaceships to the first 16 chunks (128 bits) and save 128 for a unique id.
 This uses the [Split-Id](https://eips.ethereum.org/EIPS/eip-1155#split-id-bits) method